 From the Fine and Performing Arts program, consider Tuskegee graduate, distinguished conductor, and composer William L. Dawson.
 He chaired the School of Music and directed the Tuskegee Choir for almost 25 years, during which time the choir garnered national and international acclaim.

 From Psychology and Sociology consider Professor Monroe Nathan Work, a sociologist who in 1908 founded the Department of Records and Research at Tuskegee Institute.
 His early work on cataloging lynching within the southern United States remains a valuable historical and sociological resource.
 From today's world, consider the achievements of Tuskegee graduate Tom Joyner, the first African American urban, syndicated morning radio host.
 His radio show reaches millions nation-wide, his scholarships fund the hopes and aspirations of rising African American students.

 The Department of Social Work Work accredited by the Council on Social Work Education for the last twenty-five years has a rigorous teaching program that enables its graduates to obtain employment as a generalist social worker as well as to matriculate into graduate schools of social work around the country.

 Our Physics department has distinction of enrolling the third largest number of majors among any Alabama degree granting institutions.
 The accomplished faculty and high quality students have won several state level awards and regional recognition.

-The Mathematics Department prepares graduates to become productive leaders at the secondary school level as well as at colleges and universities.
-High achieving majors become actively involved in the Department’s charted Alabama Epsilon Chapter of Pi Mu Epsilon National Honorary Mathematics Society, Inc.
+The Mathematics department prepares graduates to become productive leaders at the secondary school level as well as at colleges and universities.
+High achieving majors become actively involved in the department's chartered Alabama Epsilon Chapter of Pi Mu Epsilon National Honorary Mathematics Society, Inc.